scarcitydenial/Scarcity-Denial-Framework/README.md

 | DAI — Denial Architecture Interrogation | v1.7 | Maps and assesses the denial architecture against the binding scarcity |
 | DDA — Drift Detection Analysis | v1.5 | Detects and characterises downstream migration of the denial boundary |

-Instrument prompt files are in the `/instruments` folder.
+Instrument prompt and accompanying files are in the respective SRIT, DAI and DDA folders.

-Supporting documents — Runtime Guide, User Manual, Run Setup Cards, System Description Prep Card, Evidence Register — are in the `/supporting-tools` folder.

 ---